kingsgroupos/archivist/README.md

 path type comment
 ```

 - **path**: path of the field from root.
-It is not easy to spell out the path of a field, therefore archivist provides a subcommand, [paths](#paths), to make it easy, with which all you need to do is copy/paste.
+It is not easy to spell out the path of a field, therefore archivist provides a subcommand, [paths](#paths), to simplify it, with which all you need to do is copy & paste.
 - **type**: data type.
 Here is the legal types:
 ```
 int, int8, int16, int32, int64, uint, uint8, uint16, uint32